-Large-flowered bellwort, or Uvularia grandiflora, has large flowers with smooth, wavy petals (New England Flora: Uvularia grandiflora).
+Large-flowered bellwort, or Uvularia grandiflora, has large flowers with smooth, wavy petals (Go Botany: Uvularia grandiflora).
 The specific epithet, or species name, describes the ‘grand’ size of the flowers.
 The leaves are perfoliate, which means it looks like the stem has poked through the leaves.
 Large-flowered bellwort lives in rich forests, and its roots have been used to treat sore muscles and tendons (New York Flora Atlas: Uvularia grandiflora, Go Botany: Uvularia grandiflora).

 You can clearly see the perfoliate leaves on this large-flowered bellwort (Uvularia grandiflora, Colchicaceae)

 Another view of the perfoliate leaves and the loose, wavy petals of the large-flowered bellwort (Uvularia grandiflora, Colchicaceae)